the-rustketeers/crab-chat/Readme.md

   - Has fully implemented things expected in scope.
 - server.rs
   - Works as expected, with no errors whatsoever.
-  - Has mostly implemented things expected in scope.
+  - Has fully implemented things expected in scope.
-    - Is missing server shutdown timer.
-Not sure if able to implement.

-(Not sure what else to add for "status", but there is possibly more.
-Subject to updates and changes as the project further develops.)